-(9) Development Team Consultant Statement When is this due?
-Pre-Application X Final Application 86 09
+(9) Development Team Consultant Statement

 The application must include a statement regarding any development consultant(s) describing:

 - their role in the project. - scope of their authority to negotiate for and bind the development team; and - a summary of all projects they are currently advising and the scope of those agreements.